 Australian Market.
 Indices Performance Year to date.

 Australian Market.
 XJO – Monthly Chart

 Australian Market.
 XJO – Weekly Chart

 SLF – Daily

 STW – Daily

 INDICES PERFORMANCE – YEAR TO DATE

-XAO: up +1.43%.
-Six of ten S&P Indices are up.
-One of the Indices is up only marginally – Materials.
-Consumer Discretionary is down marginally.
-The market has been underpinned by strength in Financials.
+XAO: up +1.73%.
+Eight of ten S&P Indices are up.
+One of the Indices is up only marginally – Consumer Staples.
+The market has been underpinned by strength in Financials, up +3.56%.
 The other two best performers (Info.Tech and Utilities) are relatively small contributors to the overall structure of the market.
 If Financials start to crack – this market might be in for a bearish event.
-(See Financials chart later in the report.)
 Good performance by Utilities might be a contrarian indicator.
 Consumer Discretionary has slipped from top of the list in 2013 to sixth YTD2014

 S&P Indices Performance – best to worst:

 - Industrials: +2.15%